 The weather in Alaska was pleasant – usually a daily high of around 55 degrees!
 We ran the air conditioner for the first time on the fourth of July .
 Overall, it was a very pleasant Alaskan experience and we have had no regrets.
 We left our assignment the day after the Labor Day weekend headed back to the lower-48.

 Thank you to Ed Hester and Joanne Sommer for sharing their adventures with us.
 There are more stories like this in the Nov/Dec 2017 issue of Workamper News.
-You can find the online version at www.workamper.com after you become a Gold member – be sure to use the Promo Code THANKFUL18 (expires Nov 30, 2018) and receive 6 months free. $2 from every sale that uses this promo code will go to the RV Disaster Corp.
+You can find the online version at www.workamper.com after you become a Diamond or Platinum member.